AlvaroSerralbo/serralbo-app/README.md

-This is what i can achieved for the lottoland challenge, got stuck when displaying the results in the table and couldn't handle the errors.
+This is what i can achieved for the lottoland challenge, got stuck when displaying the results in the table either understood pretty well what to show and couldn't handle the errors.

+But it is what it is :D

 I had to use CORS-Anywhere since it didn't let me call the API locally.